BAK2K3/hard-drivers/README.md

 4. Create a [GitHub](https://github.com/join) account.
 3. Log in to [Gitpod](https://gitpod.io/login/) using your GitHub account.
 4. Visit Hard Driver's [GitHub Repository](https://github.com/BAK2K3/hard-drivers).
-5. Open the respository in Gitpod:
+5. Open the repository in Gitpod:
     * Click the green "Gitpod" icon at the top of the Repository, or
     * Click this [link](https://gitpod.io/#https://github.com/BAK2K3/hard-drivers).
 6. A new workspace will open with the current state of the master branch.
 Any changes made to the master branch after this point will not be automatically updated in your Gitpod Workspace.